TrnsltLife/HunspellXML/README.md

 HunspellXML
 ===========

-A Groovy library to help create Hunspell dictionaries using an easy to read XML format.
+A [command line tool](https://github.com/TrnsltLife/HunspellXML/wiki/Command-Line-Tool) backed by a Groovy library to help create Hunspell dictionaries using an easy to read XML format.

 Visit the [wiki](https://github.com/TrnsltLife/HunspellXML/wiki) for more information.